 1. Post links on Facebook…… without a contextualizing comment.

 This approach gently introduces your content to them without the anxiety of having to craft an intro.
 You put it out there and it’s their choice to read or not.
-If your site title is carefully chosen, they may not even know that it’s your work until they’re already a fan and clicking through the site.
+If your site title is carefully chosen, they may not even know that it’s your work until they’re already a fan and clicking through your content.

 2. Sit them down and tell them.